-Over time many people become tired with looking for help because they have been persistently dismissed.
+Over time many people become tired of looking for help from medical services because they have been persistently dismissed.
 The most important thing to remember is that people do want to help.
 Doctors, friends, and family often struggle with understanding what help is needed because they don’t have the knowledge or information that would help them realise what they can do for you.

 It is important to be persistent and to keep trying.
 A lot of people find it necessary to educate the people they need to help them.
 One of the main reasons for this is the lack of awareness amongst doctors.
 When they don’t understand the serious complications, symptoms and outcomes of a brain injury, and fail to make a referral to a specialist, very often families end up not taking the brain injury seriously either.